-A majority of the batteries being used in contemporary space applications are lithium-ion batteries that use liquid electrolytes, however, these batteries carry an inherent risk of combustion from physical damage as well as thermal runaway due to overcharge.
+A majority of the batteries being used in contemporary space applications are lithium-ion batteries that use liquid electrolytes.
+However, these batteries carry an inherent risk of combustion from physical damage as well as thermal runaway due to overcharge.
 As a result, spacecraft often carry parasitic weight in the form of cooling systems and housing units.
-Interest in battery designs that solve the issue of safety and improve on energy and power density has been an industry topic for a long time, ultimately leading the way to NASA's Solid-state Architecture Batteries for Enhanced Rechargeability and Safety (SABER) project, which aims to create solid-state batteries that have significantly higher energy than the current state-of-the-art lithium-ion batteries and do not catch fire or lose capacity over time.
+There is a long-standing need for battery designs that improve on energy and power density, as well as safety.
+NASA's Solid-state Architecture Batteries for Enhanced Rechargeability and Safety (SABER) project aims to create solid-state batteries that have significantly higher energy than the current state-of-the-art lithium-ion batteries and do not catch fire or lose capacity over time.
 Current strides in this project include examination and testing on unique battery chemistries including sulfur-selenium and "holey graphene" (70).
 See table 3-7 for examples of solid-state batteries.